D2jc/PrizePicksPredictor/README.md

 Normalization:
 - Performance metrics such as `fgm`, `fga`, `reb`, and `ast` were normalized to ensure all features contributed equally during training.

-Before and After States:
-- Before preprocessing, the dataset was cluttered with redundant or irrelevant columns and lacked uniform scaling.
-- After preprocessing, the dataset became cleaner, more concise, and better aligned with the needs of the predictive models.

-Impact on Modeling:
-  - These preprocessing steps were critical in creating a dataset capable of capturing whether a player outperformed or underperformed relative to their average metrics, enabling more reliable predictions when using our models.

 ### LSTM RNN Model
-Model Performance:
-- Training Accuracy: Reached 68.72% by the 10th epoch, showing the model effectively learned from the training data.
-- Test Accuracy: Peaked at 67.49%, demonstrating reasonable generalization to unseen data.
-Loss Reduction:
-- The loss decreased from 17.34 to 14.93 over the course of 10 epochs, indicating consistent improvements in model predictions.

 ![Training and test accuracy over epochs](Figures/Training_and_test_accuracy_over_epochs.png)

-Interpretation:
-- The model performed better than random guessing (50%) for binary classification.
-- The 67.49% test accuracy suggests room for improvement in model design or feature engineering.

 ### Random Forest Classifier
-Model Performance:
-- Train Accuracy: Reached 99%, demonstrating the model effectively captured the patterns in the training data.
-- Test Accuracy: Achieved 88%, significantly better than the baseline (50%), indicating strong predictive power.
-Error Analysis:
-- False Positive Rate: 4%, reflecting the model's tendency to minimize false alarms.
-- False Negative Rate: 8%, indicating some room for improvement in identifying true positives.

 ![Accuracy of random forest classifier during training](Figures/Accuracy_of_random_forest_classifier_during_training.png)

 Interpretation:
 - The Random Forest Classifier outperformed the first model (LSTM), with a substantial increase in test accuracy.
 - The balance between FPR and FNR suggests the model is more conservative in making positive predictions.

-> We are supposed to follow the same structure as the methods section but I don't think it makes sense for us to have PrizePicks Projections as a section in Results.
-Thoughts?

 ---------